jakobjw/ChromeExtension_YouTubeAutoDark/README.md

 ## Usage
 - To set the desired start and end time:
-    - Click the "Y" extension icon in the top right corner of Chrome
+    - Click the extension icon in the top right corner of Chrome
     - Click on "Options"
     - Enter the desired times and click "Save"
 - To see it in action, just head to YouTube and wait < 10 seconds :)